 3. Keep The Outcome in Mind

-Finally, you should know the outcome of the course before you create your first video.
+Finally, you should know the course’s outcome before creating your first video.

 If the class focuses on how to cook basic meals, they should be able to cook those basic meals and so on.

-Once you have the outcome laid out it is very easy to build the rest of the course, because everything inside the course should lead you towards that outcome.
+Once you have the outcome laid out, building the rest of the course is very easy because everything inside the course should lead you toward that outcome.

-If something doesn’t lead you to the outcome, then it needs to be cut from the course.
-It might make a reappearance later has a separate video, or maybe the cornerstone of its own course.
-Still, it will not be useful for this one!
+It must be cut from the course if something doesn’t lead you to the outcome.
+It might reappear later with a separate video or the cornerstone of its own course.
+Still, it will not be helpful for this one!

-Find all of the major topics that you have to know in order to reach the specific outcome, and those will be the cornerstone topics of your course.
+Find all of the major topics you must know to reach the specific outcome, and those will be the cornerstone topics of your course.

-List them out and make sure to keep them close while you are planning the course because it will help you out with staying on point.
+List them out, and keep them close while you are planning the course because it will help you stay on point.

 How Long Should I Make My Online Course?

-You will need to begin with the end in mind in order to build your course backward, but you will find that this makes the entire process much easier to work with.
+You will need to begin with the end in mind to build your course backward, but you will find that this makes the entire process much easier to work with.

 Then all that is left to do is to record your online course and start putting it together.

-Be concise and clear with your videos, use examples and imagery to share what you need and also make sure that everything you put out onto the course is worthwhile to the people watching.
+Be concise and transparent with your videos, use examples and imagery to share what you need, and make sure that everything you put out onto the course is worthwhile to the people watching.

 If you get nothing else from these articles, you should focus on the audience 100% of the time.